 “They were the inspiration that got us going because we were making deliveries to all these rural destinations,” says Ken.
 “We expanded into the rural market based on the need.”

-Another benefit that Accurate Cargo offers to rural communities is liftgate service.
+Another benefit that Accurate Cargo offers to rural communities is the liftgate service.

-Driver Al Fletcher is one of 80 drivers for Accurate Cargo who serves customers throughout rural Arizona.
+Driver Al Fletcher is one of 80 Accurate Cargo drivers who serve customers throughout rural Arizona.
 The company was an approved vendor for this year’s Super Bowl, making deliveries on behalf of food vendors.
 The job required a vetting process by Homeland Security of the company and drivers, putting Accurate Cargo in a position to deliver once again when called upon.

 A Career in Trucking